Having opened way back in 1989, Centro Coyoacán is among the first truly modern shopping centers in the city.

 In some of Mexico City’s most desirable territory, it’s technically on the border between the Colonia Del Valle to the north, and Coyoacán’s historic center to the south.
 In fact, it’s easy for first-time international visitors to get confused by this centro and the actual historic center because they very often arrive here first.
 Metro Coyoacán is directly underneath the shopping center.

 For those traveling by Metro, the shopping center is also a good starting or end point after a day spent strolling the streets and neighborhoods of Coyoacán proper.

 The shopping center was the design work of architect, Javier Sordo Madaleno.
-He’s well-regarded for having designed the Antara shopping center and for the proposed Torre Reforma Colón along the Paseo de la Reforma.
+He’s well-regarded for having designed the Antara Shopping Center and for the proposed Torre Reforma Colón along Paseo de la Reforma.

 Phone: +52 (55) 5605 6912